-Bat Trang is one of the most famous ceramic village in Vietnam with brick walls, red tile roofs and a yard full of beautiful ceramics.
+Bat Trang is one of the most famous ceramic villages in Vietnam with brick walls, red tile roofs and a yard full of beautiful ceramics.

 You can find different sets of dishes, teapot, flowerpot, animal statues and jewelry made of rustic ceramics with Bat Trang style.

 As the ceramic price here is very reasonable, Bat Trang is the right place if you’re looking for a memorable souvenir in Hanoi.

 If you have more than two days in Hanoi, check out these day trips to enrich your travel.

 Why?
 Because most of the famous places to visit in Hanoi located just a short distance from Hanoi Old Quarter, you can walk from your accommodation or hire a cab to get there.

 There are several budget hostels in Hanoi, but I would recommend staying at Little Charm Hanoi Hostel or Babylon Garden Inn.
 Located in the heart of Hanoi Old quarter, both accommodations provide facilities similar to a hotel except with a shared room.
 You can also enjoy a lovely swimming pool after a long day exploring Hanoi.

 For a trendy hotel, you can check out O’Gallery Majestic Hotel & Spa.
 This hotel has an outdoor swimming pool, a fitness room, and a garden.
 The staffs are friendly and welcoming, and tasty breakfast will make your trip enjoyable.